 Few people, if any, understand The College of Wooster basketball experience more fully than Doug Cline, a 1995 graduate of the school, does.
-Now in his 23rd year as a full-time member of the coaching staff, Cline has played a major role in Wooster’s 547-135 record (.802) the past 22 seasons.
+Cline, who just completed his 23rd year as a full-time member of the coaching staff, has played a major role in Wooster's 571-141 during that time.
+He'll assume the head coaching duties immediately following the retirement of Steve Moore at the conclusion of the 2019-20 academic year.

 Although he serves in a variety of daily capacities, Cline’s primary responsibilities with the program include serving as the recruiting coordinator and working with the post players.